 The Jivamala practice maintains that a similar process can be revealed to and practiced by others who are on the spiritual path.
 This site contains detailed biographies of many lives, and documents the initiatory Jivamala practice showing how it works.
 It also contains descriptions of many deaths and many afterlives, where several of the past lives or personalities describe where their actions and experiences in life led them after death.

-The Jivamala practice is ideally performed by renunciants (monks or nuns) initiated into a Tantric Buddhist lineage, but is sometimes also practiced by householders.
+The Jivamala practice is ideally performed by renunciants (monks or nuns) initiated into a Vajrayana Buddhist lineage, but is sometimes also practiced by householders.
 The Jivamala practice should only be performed under the direction of an inner guide, a dakini, or bhairava, or bodhisattva acting as a yidam (spiritual guide or tutelary deity).
 In this instance, the practice of the Jivamala was revealed to a householder by a bhairava.
 Although the practitioner had been initiated into the Kagyu sect of Tibetian Buddhism, the specific practice was not begun in a traditional way, since the practice and the associated guide or Yidam were not handed down to a disciple by a living teacher in a recognized spiritual lineage.